Post Summary: The Best Time to Visit St Lucia

 There’s plenty of sunshine at this time of year, and towards the end of the month, there are 11 and a half hours of daylight per day.
 It is 55% cloudy throughout the month, and the sea temperature is a very inviting 27°C. With relative humidity that fluctuates between mild and very muggy, it’s a pretty good time of year to visit St Lucia.

 St Lucia Weather in February

 Another of St Lucia’s dry months, there are average temperatures of 26°C – with highs of 29°C – throughout February.
 There is plenty of sunshine to be had, with nine hours per day (on average).
 There is very little rainfall in February compared to the rest of the year – the least, in fact.

 Though the temperatures may seem hot to you, February is actually one of the cooler months on the island; it may be a good time of year to visit St Lucia if you can’t stand the heat.
 It is also a fairly breezy time of year, so expect some fresh, light winds coming in off the sea.
 Like hiking?
 Then you may find February in St Lucia is perfect for you.

 St Lucia Weather in March

 The weather in March in St Lucia is great, this is when we visited last and had a fantastic time.
+It’s definitely one of the best times to visit St Lucia.
 Visitors to the island during this spring month can expect plenty of sunshine and a lot of warm weather.
 The average low is 24°C, while the high is 30°C. This month is pretty popular for kite flying and kite surfing, thanks to the northeast Trade Winds that begin to blow.